doda25-team24/operation/README.md

 eval $(minikube docker-env)
 ```

-This configures your shell to use Minikube's Docker daemon, allowing you to build images directly inside the cluster.
+This configures the shell to use Minikube's Docker daemon, allowing you to build images directly inside the cluster.

 ### 3. Build Docker Images